Comprehensive Program for Socialist Economic Integration: Cooperation in science and technology

 To supplement national efforts to upgrade indigenous technology, the 1971 Comprehensive Program emphasized cooperation in science and technology.
 The development of new technology was envisaged as a major object of cooperation; collaboration in resource development and specialization in production were to be facilitated by transfers of technology between members.
 The 1971 Comecon session, which adopted the Comprehensive Program, decided to establish the Special Council Committee for Scientific and Technical Cooperation to ensure the organization and fulfillment of the provisions of the program in this area.
 Jointly planned and coordinated research programs have extended to the creation of joint research institutes and centers.
 In terms of number of patents, documents, and other scientific and technical information exchanges, the available data indicate that the Soviet Union has been the dominant source of technology within Comecon.
 It has, on the whole, provided more technology to its East European partners than it has received from them, although the balance varies considerably from country to country depending upon relative levels of industrial development.
 Soviet science also formed the base for several high-technology programs for regional specialization and cooperation, such as nuclear power and computers (see ES EVM).

 The Comprehensive Program for Scientific and Technical Progress up to the Year 2000, adopted in December 1985, has boosted cooperation in science and technology in the late 1980s.
 The program set forth 93 projects and 800 subprojects within 5 broad areas of development.
 A Soviet ministry supervised each of the areas and was responsible for the technical level and quality of output, compliance with research and production schedules, costs, and sales.
 Each project was headed by a Soviet organization, which awarded contracts to other Comecon-member organizations.
-The Soviet project heads, who were not be responsible to domestic planners, had extensive executive powers of their own and will closely supervise all activities.
+The Soviet project heads, who were not responsible to domestic planners, had extensive executive powers of their own and will closely supervise all activities.
 The program represented a fundamentally new approach to multilateral collaboration and a first step toward investing Comecon with some supranational authority.